Domain WHOIS Privacy

 - To qualify for opting out of having address details published, the domain name must not be used for any commercial activity and be unconnected with any business, trade or profession

-- If Nominet is made aware of any domain name that may be incorrectly opted out of the WHOIS, they will make the appropriate investigations
+- If Nominet is made aware of any domain name that may be incorrectly opted out of the WHOIS, they will make the appropriate checks

 The WHOIS Privacy option for the above domain types can either be included with new registrations, or added to an existing domain at any time via our order page.
 New Domain Privacy activations will normally become effective within a few hours, but please allow up to 5 days for Nominet opt-out authorisation.